Updated version 2018, watch the new video!

 In Denmark, we use the Fröbel stars as ornaments on Christmas trees and Christmas decorations.
-We make decorative garlands and hang them in windows and on our walls.

 You can make the stars right or left-turned.